Mississippi Delta: Demographics

 In the 21st century, about one-third of Mississippi's African American population resides in the Delta, which has many black-majority state legislative districts.
 Much of the Delta is included in Mississippi's 2nd congressional district, represented by Democrat Bennie Thompson.

-Chinese began settling in Bolivar County and other Delta counties as plantation workers in the 1870s, though most Delta Chinese families migrated to the state between the 1900s and 1930s.
-Most Chinese immigrants worked to leave the fields, becoming merchants in the small rural towns.
+Chinese immigrants began settling in Bolivar County and other Delta counties as plantation workers in the 1870s, though most Delta Chinese families migrated to the state between the 1900s and 1930s.
+Most of these immigrants worked to leave the fields, becoming merchants in the small rural towns.
 As these have declined, along with other Delta residents ethnic Chinese have moved to cities or other states.
 Their descendants represent most of the ethnic Asian residents of the Delta recorded in censuses.
-While many Chinese have left the Delta, their population has increased in the state.
+While many descendants of the Delta Chinese have left the Delta, their population has increased in the state.

-Despite its representation as an overwhelmingly rural and African American area of the country, the Mississippi Delta received waves of immigration from three areas which had provided many of America's immigrants: China, Mexico, and Italy.
+The Mississippi Delta received waves of immigration from three areas which have provided many of America's immigrants: China, Mexico, and Italy.
 The Italians of the Mississippi Delta brought with them elements of Italian cuisine to the region, and possibly most importantly, elements of Southern Italian music such as the mandolin, which became a part of the music of the Mississippi Delta Blues.
-Mexican immigrants to the Mississippi Delta greatly influenced the cuisine of the Mississippi Delta, leading to the development of one of Mississippi and the Gulf Coast's most famous culinary inventions, the Delta-style tamale, also known as the hot tamale, formed from syncretism of Mexican and African-American culture and cuisine.
+Mexican immigrants to the Mississippi Delta greatly influenced the cuisine of the Mississippi Delta, leading to the development of one of the Deltas most famous culinary inventions, the Delta-style tamale, also known as the hot tamale.